DiamondLightSource/python-murfey/README.md

 The packages included under the `[developer]` installation key contain some helpful tools to aid you with developing Murfey further:

+- `bump-my-version` - Simplifies version control.
 - `ipykernel` - Enables interactive code development via Jupyter Notebooks.
 - `pre-commit` - Allows for the installation and running of hooks to help with linting, formatting, and type checking your code.
 - `pytest` - Used in conjunction with test functions to evaluate the reliability of your code.
-- `bump2version` - A nice little script to simplify version control.

 Finally, you may want to set up an ISPyB mock database server and a Zocalo development environment.
 The instructions for this are out of scope here.